dhabid/Garage-door-opener/README.md

 * On `LAN Port put 8581`<br>

 > [!Tip]
 > Port 8183 will be used for mobile apps and your desktop.
 Port 443 is useful for services like Alexa and Google Home.
-Port 8581 is for access your Homebridge.
+Port 8581 is for access to your Homebridge.

 ## Step 3: DuckDNS Home Assistant install and setup
 Now you need to install DuckDNS add-on.<br>
 * To do that `in Home Assistant go to Add-on store`, `search for DuckDNS add-on and install it`.<br>
 * `Enable Watchdog` and `Auto update`.<br>
-* Go to the `Configuration page` and `paste the token` that you copy in the DuckDNS webpage.
+* Go to the `Configuration page` and `paste the token` that you copy into the DuckDNS webpage.
 * Put `true in accept_terms`.
 * Put `your domain name in the domains box` and `save it`.
 * `Go to the Log page and keep refreshing` until you see something like this:<br>